hyperledger/fabric/docs/source/private-data-arch.rst

 Referencing implicit collections from chaincode
 -----------------------------------------------

-Starting in v2.0, an implicit private data collection can be used for each organization in a channel, so that you don't have to define collections if you'd like to utilize per-organization collections.
-Each org-specific implicit collection has a distribution policy and endorsement policy of the matching organization.
-You can therefore utilize implicit collections for use cases where you'd like to ensure that a specific organization has written to a collection key namespace.
-The v2.0 chaincode lifecycle uses implicit collections to track which organizations have approved a chaincode definition.
-Similarly, you can use implicit collections in application chaincode to track which organizations have approved or voted for some change in state.

 To write and read an implicit private data collection key, in the ``PutPrivateData`` and ``GetPrivateData`` chaincode APIs, specify the collection parameter as